 Adding a PgBouncer pooler that utilizes fewer backend connections frees up server resources for more important uses, such as disk caching:

-Instead of having dedicated connections per client, now PgBouncer manages the connections assignment optimising them based on client request and settings like the Connection pooling modes.
+Instead of having dedicated connections per client, now PgBouncer manages the connections assignment optimising them based on client request and settings like the pooling modes.

 Many frameworks and libraries (ORMs, Django, Rails, etc.) support client-side pooling, which solves much the same problem.
 However, when there are many distributed applications or devices accessing the same database, a server-side solution is a better approach.